Colonial Residues: Global Effects on Trade, Security, and Migration

 Overcoming Legal Barriers to Climate Change Solutions: The Interrelated Roles of Activists, International Organizations, Markets, and Central Banks

-This project begins with an exploration of how climate activists from different communities are excluded from international approaches to climate change, but nevertheless leverage domestic and international law to bolster community-centered climate change solutions.
-Next, this project discusses how legal instruments concluded by international organizations, namely the United Nations, support the climate activism of vulnerable communities.
-This project then examines the significance of the world’s largest capital markets in addressing climate change and analyzes international and domestic climate disclosure law.
-Finally, this project explores the world’s most influential central banks in the context of climate change.
+How might different actors advance legal climate change solutions?
+This project first asks how climate activists from different communities might leverage domestic and international law to augment community-centered climate solutions.
+Next, this project studies how legal instruments from international organizations, namely the United Nations, could support the climate activism of vulnerable communities.
+Additionally, this project studies the potential significance of the world’s largest capital markets in addressing climate change and analyzes international and domestic climate disclosure law.
+Lastly, this project analyzes influential central banks in a climate change context.

 Governing in the Digital Age: A Survey of State Responsibilities to the Private Citizen in Cyberspace